poridhiEng/poridhi-labs/Poridhi Labs/CN Fundamentals/Lab 01/README3.md

 # Networking Fundamentals: Collision Domain and Broadcast Domain

+This document explains the concepts of collision domain and broadcast domain in computer networks.
+It also provides examples and diagrams to illustrate these concepts.
+We will also discuss the issues with large collision domains and broadcast domains and how to mitigate them.

 ## Collision Domain

 A **collision domain** in computer networks refers to a network segment where data packets can collide with one another while being sent over a shared communication medium.
 Collisions occur when two or more devices attempt to send data simultaneously, leading to interference and the need for retransmission.